Why is the lateral legal recruitment market so strong at the moment?

 Explore our next insight

-We are thrilled to announce the opening of our newest location in Germany, led by Helmut Rogalla and Jan...
+We are thrilled to announce the opening of our newest location in Australia, led by Ben Myers.
+Following this...

 Scroll to Top